bcumming/spack-uenv-course/readme.md

 ### To access non-public namespaces (e.g. `build`), you have to configure JFrog tokens

-To get access to deploy (and VASP etc, if you have access):
+To get access to deploy (and VASP etc):
-1. log into the CSCS VPN
+1. log in to the CSCS VPN
 2. then go to https://jfrog.svc.cscs.ch
 3. click "log in" in the top rhs corner
 4. click "set me up" in the drop down menu in top RHS corner